xvdp/dok/README.md

 # dok
-## Nested Dockerfile for remote multiuser development - for machine learning based on pytorch
+## Nested Dockerfile for remote multiuser dev; projects are specific to torch & ML

-This project is a stack of Docker image shells for **remote ssh accessible multiuser development**.
+Stack of Docker image shells for **remote ssh accessible multiuser development**.
 OS and cuda are passed as baseimage at build time.

 Every image takes in a baseimage arg to enable rebuilding and testing projects on new code easily.
 ```